herriott26/app-lab-demo/README.md

 - Coordinate location between rider and driver.
 - Chat within the app between the rider and driver.
 - Send updates between rider and driver.
 For example if a driver is sick and needs to cancel.
-- For graphics, gold ascii color is #FFDF00	and black is #000000.
+- For graphics, the gold ascii color is #FFDF00	and black is #000000.

 #### YouTube Videos on Creating a Simple Login Page